Fall-2025-COMP163/project-3-bnjoseph/README.md

   - load_character: loads character information form a given directory and returns information in dictionary form.
 CharacterNotFoundError raised if file is not found, SaveFileCorruptedError raised if file fails to open.
   - list_saved_characters: returns list of filenames in save directory.
   - delete_characters: deletes file containing character information within a given directory.
 CharacterNotFoundError raised if file is not found.

+Commit II:
+- Character operations added.
+  - gain_experience: updates a given characters stats based off of an increase in experience.
+CharacterDeadError is raised if the characters health is equal to 0.
+  - add_gold: increases or decreases characters gold count by a given amount.
+ValueError is raised if sum of gold count and amount is less than 0.
+  - heal_character: increases health of character by a given amount.
+Health is not permitted to exceed maximum health.
+The actual amount the character is healed by is returned.
+  - is_character_dead: returns True if character health is less than or equal to 0 and returns False otherwise.
+  - revive_character: returns boolean from is_character_dead.
+If character is dead the character is "revived" with health being set equal to half of maximum health.
+- Validation added
+  - validate_character_data: checks if a character dictionary is in correct format and returns error message if format is invalid.
+InvalidSaveDataError raised if a valid field is not in the dictionary and if lists are not where they are supposed to be.